Relaxing Equivariance Constraints with Non-stationary Continuous Filters

 The main difference with the group convolution of \cref{eq:convolution} is that the kernel $k_{\vtheta}: \G \times \G \to \R$ now has two input group elements.
 We will refer to the first input argument $v^{-1}u \in G$ as the \textit{stationary component} and the second input argument $v \in G$ as the \textit{non-stationary component}.
 In case of translation, this change lets the kernels depend also on the absolute coordinate of the input image on which it is applied.
 Consequently, $h(u)$ does no longer describe the regular convolution, but rather a non-stationary integral operator, for which the convolution remains a limiting case.

 For the purpose of this work, there is no meaningful difference between expressing the non-stationary component in the input domain $k_\vtheta(v^{-1} u, v)$ or the output domain $k_\vtheta(v^{-1} u, u)$.
-We will stick with the input domain and some discussion on the difference can be found in \cite{margrave1998theory}.
+For consistency, we will stick with the input domain throughout this work.
 One could also think of writing the kernel in an even more general form: $k_\vtheta(u, v)$.
-This, as such, does not lead to a more expressive kernel (they are isomorphic, see \cref{app:change-of-variables}).
-This more general description will make it harder to parameterize kernels with controllable symmetry constraints, so we do not consider it.
+This, as such, does not lead to a more expressive kernel in the sense that both forms can represent the same class of functions (for a proof, see \cref{app:expressivity}).
+Further, in this more general way of writing the non-stationary kernel it will become harder to formulate a parameterisation that allows for controllable symmetry constraints, so we do not consider it.

-The non-stationary integral operator of \cref{sec:proposed-operator} can represents interesting special cases through an independence of $k_\vtheta$ with respect to the first and second input arguments.
+The non-stationary integral operator of \cref{sec:proposed-operator} can represent interesting special cases through an independence of $k_\vtheta$ with respect to the first and second input arguments.

 \begin{remark}[Linear product / Fully-connected] If the kernel equals an impulse response in the stationary component multiplied by some function $k'_\vtheta$ in the non-stationary component $k_{\vtheta}(v^{-1}u, v) = \delta(v^{-1}u) k'_{\vtheta}(v)$, then the operator $h(u)=(k_\vtheta \bullet f)(u)$ corresponds to a linear product with $k_{\vtheta}'$. \end{remark}